flomesh-io/osm-edge-docs/content/en/docs/guides/observability/tracing.md

 This default bring-up uses the [All-in-one Jaeger executable](https://www.jaegertracing.io/docs/1.22/getting-started/#all-in-one) that launches the Jaeger UI, collector, query, and agent.

 ### BYO (Bring-your-own)
-This section documents the additional steps needed to allow an already running instance of Jaeger to integrate with your OSM control plane.
+This section documents the additional steps needed to allow an already running instance of Jaeger to integrate with your osm-edge control plane.
-> NOTE: This guide outlines steps specifically for Jaeger but you may use your own tracing application instance with applicable values.
-OSM supports tracing with applications that use Zipkin protocol
+> NOTE: This guide outlines steps specifically for Jaeger but you may use your own tracing application instance with applicable values. osm-edge supports tracing with applications that use Zipkin protocol

 #### Prerequisites
 * A running Jaeger instance
     * [Getting started with Jaeger](https://www.jaegertracing.io/docs/1.22/getting-started/) includes a sample app as a demo

 #### Tracing Values
-The sections below outline how to make required updates depending on whether you already already have OSM installed or are deploying tracing and Jaeger during OSM installation.
+The sections below outline how to make required updates depending on whether you already already have osm-edge installed or are deploying tracing and Jaeger during osm-edge installation.
 In either case, the following `tracing` values in `values.yaml` are being updated to point to your Jaeger instance:
-1. `enable`: set to `true` to tell the Envoy connection manager to send tracing data to a specific address (cluster)
+1. `enable`: set to `true` to tell the Pipy connection manager to send tracing data to a specific address (cluster)
 1. `address`: set to the destination cluster of your Jaeger instance
 1. `port`: set to the destination port for the listener that you intend to use
 1. `endpoint`: set to the destination's API or collector endpoint where the spans will be sent to

-#### a) Enable tracing after OSM control plane has already been installed
+#### a) Enable tracing after osm-edge control plane has already been installed

-If you already have OSM running, `tracing` values must be updated in the OSM MeshConfig using:
+If you already have osm-edge running, `tracing` values must be updated in the osm-edge MeshConfig using:

 ```bash
 # Tracing configuration with sample values